Conejos County, Colorado: Politics

 Conejos County had a pretty solid track record as a bellwether county (Only voting for the losing party candidate in 1928, 1968, 1988 and 2004 since 1900).
 Recently, Conejos has trended to the right, becoming a consistently Republican County, in contrast to the state itself which has been trending to the left since 2004.

 Donald Trump flipped the county in 2016, held it even in his loss against Biden in 2020, and won it by 18 points in 2024, the strongest Republican showing in Conejos County since 1920.
-In 2022, despite both Governor Jared Polis and Senator Micheal Bennet easily winning re-election by large margins, Conejos voted against both of them (even flipping to support Bennet’s opponent Joe O’Dea after Bennet had won the county in 2016).
+In 2022, despite both Governor Jared Polis and U.S. Senator Micheal Bennet easily winning re-election by large margins, Conejos voted against both of them (even flipping to support Bennet’s opponent Joe O’Dea after Bennet had won the county in 2016).